During the Drugs Select Test, a comprehensive homeopathic assessment is conducted to determine the body's

 Homeopathic Drug Application: In the second phase of the test, the patient holds the homeopathic drug in their hand and applies it to the solar plexus.
 This step is crucial as the homeopathic remedy indirectly affects the nerves of the solar plexus, in accordance with homeopathic principles.

-Simultaneous Pulse Wave Recording: While the patient holds the homeopathic drug and applies it to the solar plexus, pulse waves are recorded using specialized instruments.
-These instruments capture the subtle changes in the pulse waveform, enabling a thorough analysis.
+Simultaneous Pulse Wave Recording: While the patient holds the homeopathic drug and applies it to the solar plexus, pulse waves are recorded using Drugs Select Test Module.
+This instrument capture the subtle changes in the pulse waveform, enabling a thorough analysis.

 Pulse Wave Analysis: The recorded pulse waves from both the baseline measurement and during homeopathic drug application are meticulously analyzed.
 Various parameters of the pulse waves, such as amplitude, frequency, and shape, are compared and evaluated in accordance with homeopathic principles.